EricaLinaG/Emacsn/README.md

 An install process is to install this, and doom inside it, run the doom install, then this install which is:

-  - Install this
+  - Install this configuraton - git clone
     - Install doom in here.
-    - run doom install
+    - run doom install for it.
-  - Run doom sync using,
+  - Run doom sync with Doomdir to here.
   - Run emacs and do doom/reload twice then exit.
-      The exit is currently omitted to allow manual intervention.
+      The exit, _$(kill-emacs)_, is currently omitted to allow manual intervention.

   Update is to
   - git pull here